CorrelAid/correlaid-matplotlib-style/README.md

 style.use('ggplot')
 ```

 Here, we contribute a CorrelAid theme and helper functions.
+The package can be used in two different ways:
+- Option 1: One can use the style file as described below on its own to style plots.
+- Option 2: One can install this repository as Python package and use the style and the helper functions.

 ## Install